Bay of Fires Lodge RescueMED Retreat

 This is a rare opportunity to bathe in the beauty of this remote coastal environment whilst pushing yourself to develop your clinical practice in a wilderness setting.
 Are you up for the challenge?

 "Wilderness Rescue Medicine is an Australian College of Rural and Remote Medicine accredited 30-hour course.
-It is currently being reviewed for accreditation by the Wilderness Medicine Society for Fellowship of the Academy of Wilderness Medicine (FAWM) credits.
 This course can be utilised by paramedics and nurses for CPD as far as it is relevant to the individual practice setting."

 Day One: Workshop Day at Entally Lodge Launceston